shelleywong/CSCI567-Course-Materials/Assignments/Assignment4.md

 * **Use a Form**
   * Needs to be some way for the user to provide text input and submit their input.
   * Must include at least two separate input fields for users.
-Make sure that each input field is clearly labeled and configured to indicate the required type of input -- note that your app will need to store at least two different data types (e.g., String, int, bool, double, List).
+Make sure that each input field is clearly labeled and configured to indicate the required type of input.
+Your form should be able to handle at least two different data types (such as String, int, bool, double).
-  * This can be implemented with either an [EditableText](https://api.flutter.dev/flutter/widgets/EditableText-class.html) field (such as [TextField](https://api.flutter.dev/flutter/material/TextField-class.html)) or an actual [Flutter Form](https://api.flutter.dev/flutter/widgets/Form-class.html) using the [TextFormField](https://api.flutter.dev/flutter/material/TextFormField-class.html), which wraps TextField in a FormField.
+  * Implement at least one input field with either an [EditableText](https://api.flutter.dev/flutter/widgets/EditableText-class.html) field (such as [TextField](https://api.flutter.dev/flutter/material/TextField-class.html)) or an actual [Flutter Form](https://api.flutter.dev/flutter/widgets/Form-class.html) using the [TextFormField](https://api.flutter.dev/flutter/material/TextFormField-class.html), which wraps TextField in a FormField.
+  * For additional input fields, you may use another TextField or a different type of form input field, such as a [DropdownButtonFormField](https://api.flutter.dev/flutter/material/DropdownButtonFormField-class.html) or a [RadioListTile](https://api.flutter.dev/flutter/material/RadioListTile-class.html).
+If you are interested in using a type of input field not mentioned here, first check with the instructor to confirm -- for this assignment, you must use at least two input fields that are **not** standard buttons (like ElevatedButton, TextButton, OutlineButton, IconButton, or FloatingActionButton).
 * **Store a Persistent State in the SQLite DB, local filesystem, or platform-specific persistent storage on the phone or web**
-  * You must store at least two different data types (e.g. String, int, bool, double, List)
+  * You must store at least two different data types (e.g. String, int, bool, double)
   * You must successfully use one of the following plugins:
     * [shared_preferences](https://pub.dev/packages/shared_preferences)
     * [path_provider](https://pub.dev/packages/path_provider)